mats93/Clock-trigger/README.md

 ## Deployment:
  * The application is deployed in an OpenStack IaaS platform hosted at NTNU Gjøvik.
  * The infrastructure is created with OpenStack HEAT.
- * The application is running in a Docker Container.
+ * The application is running in linux server.
- * The Docker server is created with a boot-script and the container with a docker compose file.

 ***